aws-samples/busy-engineers-encryption-sdk/docs/exercises/2-encryption_sdk.rst

                 )
                 return base64.b64encode(ciphertext).decode("utf-8")

-For decrypt, we no longer need to construct an encryption context because the Encryption SDK records the original context for us.
+For decrypt, we no longer need to construct an Encryption Context because the Encryption SDK records the original context for us.
 However, this means we now need to check that the context is consistent with what we expected.
 Decrypt therefore ends up looking like: